What is the difference between the Winter and Summer Sessions?

-Ross Program participants come from a variety of professional backgrounds in land use, policy and finance, including real estate sales, architecture, construction, finance, law, urban planning, non-profit management and brokerage.
+Ross Program participants come from a variety of professional backgrounds in land use, policy and finance, including real estate sales, brokerage, architecture, construction, banking, law, urban planning, non-profit management and public sector administration.
 The program builds upon the knowledge that students bring with them and classroom discussions are enlivened by diverse perspectives.
-In some cases, we accept individuals who do not have direct real estate experience but have some understanding of land use concepts, finance, public administration or non-profit administration.
+In some cases, we accept individuals who do not have direct experience but have parallel or similar professions and understanding of land use concepts.
 In your statement of purpose, you must clearly articulate your desire for admittance into the program and how you would utilize the skills and information acquired.

 The Ross Program is a continuing education program and does not require test scores.